varun7860/Artificial-Intelligence/Image Processing/Motion Blur Remover/README.md

 - Vertical Blur: Linear motion in vertical direction
 - Circular Blur: Linear motion is circular direction

+The motion blur can be completely removed by process called deconvolution in image processing.
+Based on the type of of motion blur, the kernel used for deconvolution will be different for each blur.
+For example, for horizontal blur the horizontal deconvolution kernel will be used.

 ## Filters used for deblurring

 ## Learning Modules